amolsarva/dadsinterviewbot/Readme-AItuner.txt

   README must match behavior; include .env.local.example.
 No new routes without updating README & Diagnostics.

 Deliver:
-- A single zip drop-in that compiles with Next 14, runs in demo mode without envs, and preserves everything above.
+- A single zip drop-in that compiles with Next 14, uses Netlify-managed envs, and preserves everything above.
 - Do not remove Diagnostics or the on-screen log.